CloudContactAI/docs/docs/Learn/webhooks-types.md

 metadata:
   robots: index
 ---
-CloudContact sends webhook notifications to your configured endpoint when specific events occur in your account.
+CloudContactAI sends webhook notifications to your configured endpoint when specific events occur in your account.
 All events follow a consistent structure with an `eventType` and `data` object containing event information.

 ## Webhook Configuration